The text below was a baccalauréat subject. There was no need to know Bergson’s doctrine, but it could help you to understand this text.

 Text to comment

-What is a true judgment ?
+What is a true judgment?
 We call true the assertion which agrees with reality.
-But in what can this concordance consist ?
-We like to see in it something like the resemblance of the portrait to the model : the true assertion would be the one which would copy the
+But in what can this concordance consist?
+We like to see in it something like the resemblance of the portrait to the model: the true assertion would be the one which would copy the

 reality.
-But let’s think about it: we will see that it is only in rare, exceptional cases that this definition of the real finds its application.
+But let us think about it: we will see that it is only in rare, exceptional cases that this definition of the real finds its application.
 What is real is such and such a determined fact taking place in such and such a point of space and time, it is singular, it is changing.
-On the contrary, most of our
+On the contrary, most of our affirmations are general and imply a certain stability of their object.
+Let us take a truth as close as possible to experience,

-this one for example: “heat dilates bodies”.
+this one, for example “Heat dilates bodies”.
 What could it be a copy of?
 It is possible, in a certain sense, to copy the dilation of a given body at given times, by photographing it in its various phases.
-Even, by metaphor, I can still say that the statement “this iron bar expands” is the copy of what happens when I witness the expansion of the iron bar.
+Even, by metaphor, I can still say that the statement “This iron bar expands” is the copy of what happens when I witness the expansion of the iron bar.
 But a truth that applies to all bodies, without specially concerning any of those I have seen, copies nothing, reproduces nothing.

 BERGSON, Thought and Motion, 1934